BAJAJ FINSERV DIRECT LIMITED

 Conclusion

-The various types of ration cards available in India should give you a fair idea of the strong Public Distribution System (PDS) we have in the country.
-Each type of ration card comes with its own benefits and eligibility criteria.
-To benefit from the PDS network in place, check which card you are eligible for and apply for the same.
+The various types of ration cards in India highlight the strength and inclusivity of the Public Distribution System (PDS) implemented under the National Food Security Act (NFSA).
+Each ration card type comes with its own set of benefits and eligibility criteria for beneficiaries.
+To make the most of the ration card benefits, check which card your family is eligible for and apply accordingly.

 Frequently Asked Questions